Broadband jargon

 • Internet of Things (IoT) – Used when referring to 'smart' devices that are not computers or phones.
 Smart light bulbs, smart fridges, smart thermostats and so on – these are the 'things' referred to when the term is used

 • IPTV – Internet Protocol Television.
 TV services provided over internet connections rather than using radio frequency.
-The TV services offered by BT TV and Virgin Media TV use IPTV technology, which uses a closed network that you can only access with proprietary equipment such as set-top boxes.
+The TV services offered by EE TV and Virgin Media TV use IPTV technology, which uses a closed network that you can only access with proprietary equipment such as set-top boxes.
 As well as broadcasting digital channels, IPTV allows for the provision of catch-up services and video on demand

 • Local Loop Unbundling (LLU) – The process that allows multiple providers to use a single network.
 The local loop is the part of the network that connects your home to the exchange.
 The UK’s main broadband network is owned by Openreach but LLU allows providers such as Sky broadband and TalkTalk broadband to offer their services without building their own separate networks